 The park has become an extremely popular destination in recent years.
-Due to this popularity, all park campgrounds are usually full on weekends October through May.
+Due to this popularity, all park campgrounds are usually full on weekends from September through May.

 If you arrive too late to get a site in a designated campground, you have the following options:

 Sleeping in your vehicle overnight along the roadside or at a roadside pull off is not allowed, and violators may be subject to a citation.

 For more information, visit our Camping Outside of the Park page.

 Group SitesThere are three areas that have group campsites: Cottonwood, Indian Cove, and Sheep Pass.

 Black Rock and Ryan Campgrounds have designated horse camps.
 You must have a horse to book an equestrian site.
 Ryan is closed in the summer months.
 See the horseback riding page for more information.